jronallo/iiif-workshop-new/content/image-api/image-servers/static.md

 ---
+title: Static Image Server
-title: "Static"
+menuTitle: "Static"
 date: 2018-04-15T14:02:30-04:00
 weight: 10
 ---

-# Static Image Server

 Pros:

 - Simple to deploy with a standard web server--no need for a specialized image server
 - Possible to use existing full images and tiles with redirects

 Cons:

 - Lot of storage space
 - Limits which sizes can be requested